Photography Tutorial – Making a black and white landscape print

 I often tweak the crop of images – sometimes it makes all the difference to how an image looks.
 Some people have suggested that there is some merit in using the whole frame, I’ve never bought into this.

-One of my popular images of the Suffolk coast was taken on film several years ago, it wasn’t until I scanned it and decided to crop off a big part of the foreground that I suddenly decided it was one I really liked – it’s at the top of the front page of this site.
+One of my popular images of the Suffolk coast was taken on film several years ago, it wasn’t until I scanned it and decided to crop off a big part of the foreground that I suddenly decided it was one I really liked.

 For this image, I decided to lower the horizon slightly, and move the end of the beach slightly to the right, away from the centre of the image.